asyncapi/training/VIDEO_1_SCRIPT.md

 APIs allow your products and services to communicate with others, without needing to know how they are implemented.
 An API is a set of definitions and protocols used to develop and integrate application software.

-For communicating we need to be on the same page; it's the same for machines.
-You see, API is an user interface that enables interaction and communication between software and a person.
+For communicating efficiently with each other, we need to be on the same page; it's the same for machines.
+You see, API is a user interface that enables interaction and communication between software and a person.

 Each API is designed in a particular programming language and with distinct specifications that define it.
 APIs may include specifications for data structures, routines, object classes, or variables; all based on your selected interface.